-- How confident can I be in each date? → Confidence or credible Intervals - 2.
-Are the observations compatible with their claims? $\rightarrow$ Hypothesis Test - 3.
-How confident should I be that tribe A got there first? $\rightarrow$ p-value
+- 1. How confident can we be in each date? → Confidence or credibleIntervals - 2.
+Are the observations compatible with the tribes' claims? $\rightarrow$ $Hypothesis\ Test$ - 3.
+How confident can one be that tribe A got there first? $\rightarrow$ p-value

 Figure 6.1: Age distributions for artifacts from the two tribes.
 In green we have the data from tribe A with mean of 650 years and standard deviation of 50 years.
 In red we have the data from tribe B with mean of 750 years and standard deviation of 50 years.